What is accreditation?

 In addition to institutional accreditation, the accrediting bodies of various professional associations approve many MCC educational programs.

-- The Associate Degree Nursing program is accredited by the National League for Nursing Accrediting Commission, 305 Hudson Street, New York, NY 10014.
+- The Associate Degree Nursing program is accredited by the Accreditation Commission for Education in Nursing, 305 Hudson Street, New York, NY 10014.

 - The Associate Degree Nursing and Practical Nursing programs are approved by the Nebraska Board of Nursing, P.O.
 Box 95044, Lincoln, NE 68509